 The example below follows the exact steps listed above:

 - 4.25 x 100 = 425

 - 425 / 27.5 = 15.45% FOC

-Calculate your arrow’s weight forward of center percentage in just two steps using the calculator below.
-Make sure you take your measurements using the guidelines in the graphic above.
+Calculate your arrow’s FOC percentage in just two steps using the calculator above.
+Make sure you take your measurements using the guidelines in the graphic above too.

 What is the Best FOC for My Arrows?

 The best FOC percentage for arrows depends on the type of archery activity you are doing.
 The forward-of-center percentage for arrows and its application to your archery event makes a difference.
 Here are a few common recommendations for different archery activities from some of the top arrow vendors in the USA.

 - FITA (Olympic Style) – 11% to 16%

 - 3-D Archery – 6% to 12%

 - High FOC Hunting Arrows – 15 to 30%